by John Ellis

 Sitting on the table next to my chair are ever rotating stacks of books that I’m reading.
 Two books, though, as their companions have moved back to their homes on my bookshelves to be replaced by new companions, remain constant: The Bible and A Secular Age.
 Over the last couple of years, I have never not been reading Charles Taylor’s behemoth yet brilliant and thought provoking A Secular Age.
 Anyone who reads this blog on a regular basis can attest to the influence Taylor has over my thoughts and writing.
 And while I would love to write a review of the book, that is a task that is daunting, and one that I am ill equipped to tackle and, frankly, a task that may always feel out of my reach.
 While on my third time reading A Secular Age, I still marvel at the depths I failed to plumb previously.
 No doubt, as experience informs, I have yet to reach the bottom of Taylor’s insights and arguments.
 To paraphrase Ron Rosenbaum’s words regarding Shakespeare, traversing the boundaries of physics and metaphysics as I experience the seemingly deepening bottomlessness of Charles Taylor’s A Secular Age is a daunting yet wonderful experience.

 So, instead of a review, I write a short plea to you to begin reading A Secular Age.
 It’s a book that many want to read but find its size and scope harrowing.
 In Our Secular Age: Ten Years of Reading and Applying Charles Taylor, Colin Hansen laments, “I regret that the length of [A Secular Age] (nearly 900 pages) and the density of his prose preclude most pastors and other Christian leaders from even picking up the book.”
-While I’ve heard similar excuses, if you will, from friends, and while I appreciate Hansen’s added encouragement to read it, I disagree with his assessment that the “density of his prose” is an obstacle to pastors, much less lay Christians.
+While I’ve heard similar excuses from friends for not finishing the book, and while I appreciate Hansen’s added encouragement to read it, I disagree with his assessment that the “density of his prose” is an obstacle to pastors, much less lay Christians.
 Kant is dense.
 Hegel is dense.
-Nietzsche is dense.
-Charles Taylor is not, and that’s no slight but a testament to his giftings as a communicator and writer as he distills, organizes, and brings together rich, dense histories, philosophies, and theologies into a coherent, cogent, and winsome whole in the making of his argument.
+Heidegger is dense.
+Charles Taylor is not, and that’s no slight but a testament to his gifts as a communicator and writer that are displayed as he distills, organizes, and brings together rich, dense histories, philosophies, and theologies into a coherent, cogent, and winsome whole in the making of his argument.
 In a word, A Secular Age is not a difficult read.
 Don’t let academics and the gatekeepers to the evangelical thought world tell you otherwise (they have to sell their books about the book, after all).
 All of this, of course, does not answer the question of why you should read it.

 Many of us (if not all of us) agree that ours is a secular age.
 But why?
 How did that reality come about?
 And what does that mean for us as Christians desiring to live faithfully and fruitfully for God’s glory and in the service of our communities as we obey and live out the Great Commission?